 The other thing you need to know is that I was a camp counselor at a Quaker summer camp in Pennsylvania.
-This is where I learned how to keep the peace between 8-10 tweens living in a space the size of your spare bedroom.
-You can’t imagine how much this has helped in every job since.
+This is where I learned how to keep the peace between 10 tweens living in a space the size of your spare bedroom.
+This skill has helped in every job since.
 I also learned to parallel park a Dodge Ram sixteen-seater with a full canoe rack on the back, which is harder than you think.

 After college, I worked for eight years at CBS News, freelanced in traditional media for a while, and then worked for Yahoo as a digital video producer.
-I produced award-winning branded series and mini-documentaries.
-I was hired as a video programmer, which was essentially a paid education in how to promote digital content, improve audience experience, and analyze metrics.
+At Yahoo, I produced award-winning branded series and mini-documentaries and was then hired as a video programmer.
+This job was like a paid education in how to promote digital content, improve audience experience, and analyze metrics.

-I’ve spent the last two years at the public radio show Marketplace, working with some of the best people in the business.
+I was a story producer at the public radio show Marketplace, working with some of the best radio talent in the business.
 I helped launch the podcast Make Me Smart with Kai and Molly, and produced and edited 46 episodes of the weekly program.
-It’s a job I love, and would love to continue doing, but as it turns out, my dad, that guy in the picture, and the first person to put me on the radio, needs a little more help these days.
+It’s a job I loved, and would have loved to continue doing, but as it turns out, my dad, the first person to put me on the radio, needs a little more help these days.

-So I’m returning to independent podcast producing and consulting.
-I’ll be based out of Los Angeles, with longer trips to New York.
-I’m taking on projects that “fit in a backpack” and travel with me.
+So I returned to independent podcast producing and consulting.
+I’m based out of Los Angeles and often in New York.
+I take on consulting projects that “fit in a backpack” and travel with me.